Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-Mercurial.md

 ![](img/Integrating_with_Mercurial_49.png)

-## Using Mercurial with SpiraPlan
+## Using Mercurial with Spira
 Source code setup for your product is complete.
 Click on the "Source Code" or "Commits" menu items under the Developing tab to navigate and browse the source code repository.

-You can read more about working with source code in SpiraPlan at the links below:
+You can read more about working with source code in Spira at the links below:

 - [Source code files](../Spira-User-Manual/Source-Code.md/#source-code-file-list)
 - [Commits](../Spira-User-Manual/Commits.md/#commit-list)